 How much does range drop indoors vs outdoors?

-In our testing, indoor range through a single drywall wall ran 40-60% of outdoor open-space figures across all six trackers.
-AirTag 2 dropped from 60m to ~30m.
-Chipolo Pop dropped from ~30m to ~11m, the steepest relative drop we recorded.
+Indoor range through a single drywall wall typically runs 40-60% of outdoor open-space figures, and AirTag 2 follows the same pattern.
+Chipolo Pop shows the steepest relative drop, falling to the 10-11m that independent reviewer testing has measured indoors.
 Concrete walls attenuate signal much more: expect 70-80% range reduction through reinforced concrete.
 Apartments, parking garages, and multi-story buildings all produce significantly shorter effective ranges than product spec sheets suggest.

 Do I need UWB to get good range from a tracker?